 In an effort to reverse Cain’s abdication of responsibility (Genesis 4:9), Our Brothers’ Keepers of Southern Illinois was incorporated in the State of Illinois under the General Not for Profit Corporation Act as of August 25, 2014.
 OBK also has received tax exempt status from Federal income tax under section 501 (c)3 of the Internal Revenue Code on June 25, 2015.
 In addition, a set of OBK By-Laws and an OBK Policies and Procedures Handbook were completed.
-The OBK operations are handled by a professional Board of Directors and assisted by an Advisory Board.
+The OBK operations are handled by a professional Board of Directors.
 Whenever the obstacles have seemed too great, the OBK team has been inspired by the example of Pope Francis, who reached out to prisoners at the very beginning of his papacy.

 Donate With Paypal